List of Peaky Blinders characters: Billy Grade

 Billy Grade (portrayed by Emmett J. Scanlan) is a former professional Irish footballer who works as a singer at the Garrison Pub and a bookmaker for the Peaky Blinders.
-During the fifth series, he forms a close friendship with Finny Shelby, and the two spend time using cocaine and drinking heavily while managing the betting shop.
+During the fifth series, he forms a close friendship with Finn Shelby, and the two spend time using cocaine and drinking heavily while managing the betting shop.
 The older Shelbys come to suspect Billy of being an informant.
 Their suspicions are confirmed when Finn, in a moment of indiscretion, reveals the Peaky Blinders’ plan to assassinate Oswald Mosley.
 Billy immediately tips off the IRA, compromising the mission.

 In the sixth series, Jack Nelson coerces Billy into becoming his informant within the Peaky Blinders.
 Under his orders, Billy provides Arthur Shelby with information that will facilitate his elimination.
 Ultimately, Billy’s betrayal catches up with him.
 Acting on Tommy Shelby’s orders, Duke Shelby and Isiah Jesus brutally beat and execute him.

 Supporting characters

 Charlie Strong

 Charlie Strong (portrayed by Ned Dennehy) is the uncle of the Shelby siblings.
-He helps them organize their stocks and prepare their illegal shipments.
+He helps them organise their stocks and prepare their illegal shipments.
 As a close friend of their mother, Charlie is one of the family’s most trusted allies.